OliwerE/Quiz-Application/src/components/my-quiz/readme.md

 How to use:

 ## In HTML
-Import the component module in the head element.
+Import the component modules in the head element.
 ```HTML
 <script type="module" src="js/components/my-quiz/index.js"></script>
 <script type="module" src="js/components/my-quiz-question/index.js"></script>